Skip to content

 expanded spec

 The bare parts don't ride the wire.
-There is no top-level title or name on a session: the parts live under raw: { name, title }, whose only sanctioned consumer is an explicitly raw surface (the rename prefill must edit the override itself, session-rename — a derived value there would freeze as a fake rename).
-Reaching for s.raw.title reads as deliberate in review; reaching for s.title returns undefined and fails visibly.
-The wire-shape unit test is the executable half of this contract: it asserts the derived fields exist, the precedences hold, and the bare fields are ABSENT — a future field "helpfully" re-exposed fails the test before any surface can grow a bypass chain on it.
+There is no top-level name; the raw parts remain under raw: { name, title }, whose only sanctioned consumer is an explicitly raw surface (the rename prefill must edit the override itself, [[session-rename]]).
+The derived top-level title is the only visible name.
+The wire-shape unit test asserts it exists, the precedences hold, and headline is absent.